Lorentz-equivariant flow with four delays of neutral type: Elastic collisions of the one-dimensional problem

 } where in the last term we have introduced the positive quantity $J$ to parametrize both cubics.
 Any solution of (\ref{cubic}) yields a solution to (\ref{positive1}) and (\ref{positive2}), which can easily be found with Cardano's formula.
-The two cubics of (\ref{cubic}) have a single positive real root for any $J>0$, and for sufficiently large $J$ the solution can be approximated by {
+Equation (\ref{cubic}) has a real root when $J>0$, which gives \textbf{two} values for each $\varphi_\mathsmaller{\alpha}$ by inverting the hyperbolic cosine.
+For sufficiently large $J$, the two solution pairs are approximated by {